Taking the following courses will prepare you to major in biology at any UC campus.

 - CSU requires physics; the UC pathway doesn't.
 However, some UC programs will require one year of calculus-based physics with lab before graduation from UC.
 To fulfill the physics requirement for both CSU and UC, take calculus-based physics, not trigonometry-based physics.

-The biology pathway applies to the degree programs listed below.
+The biology pathway applies to the degree programs listed below as well as all degree programs listed in the Biochemistry, Cell biology and Molecular biology pathways.
 (More may be added in the year ahead.)

 - General biology majors: